HazardousPeach/hazardouspeach.github.io/_posts/2015-10-16-improving-accuracy-summation.md

-While the previous version of Herbie, which only operated on loop free programs, could improve the accuracy of a straight-line summation of a few numbers, without support for loops, there's no way to improve the accuracy of a sum of an arbitrary number of items.
+While the previous version of Herbie, which only operated on loop free programs, could improve the accuracy of a straight-line summation of a few numbers, without support for loops there's no way to improve the accuracy of a sum of an arbitrary number of items.
 Fortunately, once we extend the tool to reason about loops, there is a way we can improve the accuracy of this program.
 It's called "compensated